damianhakert/damianhakert.github.io/source/_posts/2016-03-30-using-omnibus-gitlab-to-ship-gitlab.md

 for this specific platform.

 There is some good news though!
-Pirate Praveen has been working for the past 6-8 on [native Debian packages].
+Pirate Praveen has been working for the past 6-8 months on [native Debian packages].
 The packages are almost ready to be included in the Debian package repository.